-But asides the Mind-Blowing sh*t that goes down in this film, Annihilation’s characters and concepts also standout.
-And this is all thanks to the stunning performance from its cast.
-Most especially Natalie Portman’s portrayal of Lena, who turns out to be a deeply flawed character.
+But asides the mind-blowing sh*t that goes down in this movie, what keeps Annihilation interesting is the performance from its fantastic cast.
+Most especially Natalie Portman’s portrayal of Lena, who turns out to be hiding a secret from the group.

-And while I am obviously not Pro-alien, the amount of thinking the movie provoked did impress me.
+While I’m obviously not Pro-alien, the amount of thinking the Annihilation provoked really impressed me.